Setting up the support widget

 • modal

 Displays the widget in the center as a modal.
-You can also set the hideIcon property to false if you want to implement your own custom launcher.
+You can also set the hideIcon property to true if you want to implement your own custom launcher.

 • sidepanel